Hirosvk/Tangolet/proposal/README.md

 - [x] tell user if she is enrolled in the class on Klass page
 - [x] improve demo sign-up
 - [x] language select dropdown --> add default select "pick new"
+- [ ] disable buttons after click
+- [x] when there is not search result, say so
 - [x] Search Result title
+- [x] Search feature handles multiple words separated by non-word characters

 ## Phase 12: Refactor
-- [ ] use stores instead of passing info as props
+- [x] use stores instead of passing info as props
-- [ ] refactor controllers based on design patterns: use presenters
-- [ ] disable buttons after click
 - [ ] refactor JavaScript code to minimize file size
 - [ ] consolidate data parsing
 - [ ] standardize name conventions
 - [ ] check 'state' of each view file and evaluate the necessity
 - [ ] check controlled values of each form and evaluate necessity
-- [ ] check for unmounting
+- [x] check for unmounting
-- [ ] CSS
-- [ ] Views: get info from store instead of from props whenever possible

-Index ->

-KlassIndexStore
--> KlassIndex

-LanguageIndexStore
--> LanguageIndex

-StudySetIndexStore
-TestScoreIndexStore
+- [x] reorganize flux cycles

 ## Phase 10: Flashcards
 - [ ] flashcard feature

 ## Phase12: bonus
-- [ ] add filter to add-study-set page
+- [x] add filter to add-study-set page